Bring George Chuvalo Home

 2) Permitting Joanne and George Chuvalo access to see each other.

 Joanne and George Chuvalo have been married for 24 years and love each other dearly.
 The court record is full of examples of them attempting to see each other, but always being interrupted by police at the request of George's children.
 By not taking a position on the issue, the court cannot allow the couple to spend time together.
 The Office of Public Guardian and Trustee should permit Joanne and George Chuvalo access to see each other immediately.
-This is especially important here where each day that passes leaves only a fraction of Joanne's husband left.
+This is especially important in light of George's capacity issues.
 Time is of the essence.

 3) Dismissing the case immediately to stop excessive depletion of Chuvalo property as a result of the divorce proceeding filed by George's children.

 Joanne and George Chuvalo do not want to divorce and did not file for divorce.
-However, as a result of this legal proceeding filed by George's children, Joanne and George are required to pay for all legal bills and court costs.
+However, as a result of this legal proceeding filed by George's children, Joanne and George are expected to pay for all legal fees and court costs.
 To date, over ten lawyers at six different firms have worked on this case.
-George's children have not paid a dime.
 It is anticipated that the vast majority of Joanne and George Chuvalo's property accumulated in their 24-year marriage will be sold to cover all the bills.
 Rather than spending more of George's money on unwanted litigation to further the goals sought by George's children, the Office of Public Guardian should dismiss this case immediately to prevent any further waste of martial property and to preserve whatever is left of George Chuvalo's estate.